-7.2 Submission of Continuous Assessment
+7.2 Submission of Assignments

-Submission of all CA essays is a DP requirement (see section 4).
+Submission of all assignments is a DP requirement (see section 4).

 When: Assignments are due on the dates provided and need to be submitted to the correct portal by the designated time.
 If you anticipate a problem handing in on time, contact the Administrator well in advance, as you will need to apply for an LOA.